Choosing Your Dehydrator

 Or to put it another way, do you want a dehydrator that has stacking trays or horizontal shelves like a conventional oven?
 Having dealt with temperature control we come to the biggest distinguishing feature that influences choice for most people.

-dehydrators usually have one or more fans and heating elements at the rear of an oven-like box and they blow warmed air horizontally across the tray surfaces.
+Horizontal dehydrators usually have one or more fans and heating elements at the rear of an oven-like box and they blow warmed air horizontally across the tray surfaces.
 They usually have between 5 and 10 trays, so choose one that gives the largest drying area that you think you are likely to need.
-Horizontal air flow gives even drying without the need to move things around during the drying period.
-This means the temperature is more stable throughout the drying area, whereas a stacking dehydrator will be cooler in the higher trays.
-If you need to dry something that is larger than the gap between two shelves, for example half a large tomato or a large flower, you can just remove a shelf to give extra depth, whereas tray depth is fixed in the stacking type.
+Horizontal air flow generally gives even drying without the need to move things around during the drying period.
+This means the temperature is more stable throughout the drying area, whereas a stacking dehydrator will sometimes be slightly cooler in the higher trays.
+If you need to dry something that is larger than the gap between two shelves, for example half a large tomato or a large flower, you can just remove a shelf to give extra depth in the horizontal models, whereas tray depth is fixed in the stacking type.

 Dehydrator With Timer

-These are useful if you need to leave the dehydrator unattended and you want to ensure that it switches off after a certain drying period.
+These are useful if you need to leave the drying ingredients unattended and you want to ensure that it switches off after a certain drying period.

-is not an exact art because drying times vary depending on the surrounding humidity and temperature and the moisture content of the ingredients being dehydrated.
-However, if you have a particular routine when you use a number of familiar dehydrator recipes, a timer can be handy because you can achieve a more predictable result without monitoring the progress.
-If you are likely to be around and able to monitor the progress of the ingredients inside the dehydrator to perfect the intended result, a timer that switches off the unit at a certain time is less necessary.
+Dehydrating is not an exact art because drying times vary depending on the surrounding humidity and temperature and the moisture content of the ingredients.
+However, if you have a particular routine when you use a number of familiar recipes, a timer can be handy because you can achieve a more predictable result without monitoring the progress.
+If you are likely to be around and able to monitor the progress of the ingredients as they dry, a timer that switches off the unit at a certain time is less necessary.

-Timers come in 12, 24, 26 or 99 hour versions throughout our range of food dehydrators.
-If you choose a non-timer version and regret it later this is not a big problem because you can pick up a plug in timer at most DIY stores.
+Timers come in 12, 24, 26 or 99 hour versions throughout our range.
+If you choose a non-timer version and regret it later this is not a big problem because you can pick up a plug-in timer economically at most DIY stores.

-This is not a straightforward consideration when choosing, but luckily the variations are small, so none of our dehydrator models will break the bank with big energy bills.
+This is not a straightforward consideration when choosing, but the variations are relatively small, so none of our dehydrator models will break the bank with big energy bills.
+We recently did a power test on a large Excalibur running at the 60ºC setting and power consumption was 0.342 kilowatts per hour.
+In the UK that equates to a running cost of about 3-4p an hour, depending on your electricity supplier.

 You might first assume that the one with the most powerful heating element uses most electricity but this is not necessarily the case.
 The temperature is controlled by a thermostat, so while a larger heating element will draw more power when it is on, it won’t necessarily draw that power for as long as a smaller heater when it is getting up to temperature.
 When the heating element is not heating, there can be some variation in the power needed by just the fan on its own but most won’t draw more than a low energy lightbulb.